 If you're choosing inventory software to reduce stockouts, the eight questions:

-1. Does it pull sales in real time from your POS?
+- Does it pull sales from your POS at a disclosed cadence?

-If a tool answers no to any of 6, 7, or 8, it's an alert tool, not an automation tool.
-Alerts don't reduce stockouts — they just tell you they're about to happen.
+If a tool answers no to any of 6, 7, or 8, it's closer to an alert tool than an automation tool.
+Alerts alone do not reduce stockouts — they tell you where the risk is.

 The honest math on what stockouts cost

-Closed-loop procurement reduces stockouts by 60–90% in our customer data, depending on starting baseline.
-The marginal cost is software — LineNow is $50/month flat.
-The marginal benefit is recovering 60–90% of that 4–8% revenue loss.
+Closed-loop procurement can materially reduce stockout risk when the root causes are bad inventory state, late ordering, supplier reply lag, or receiving lag.
+The marginal cost is software — LineNow is $100/month flat.
+The marginal benefit is recovering a share of the revenue that would otherwise be lost to stockouts.
 The math doesn't take long to pencil out.

 The honest recommendation

-For small businesses with $100K+/year in inventory purchases, automated inventory software with closed-loop procurement is not a "nice to have."
-It's the difference between a 4–8% revenue leak and a sealed stack.
-The tools that cover all seven mechanisms are: LineNow (SMB-priced, $50/month flat), NetSuite (enterprise, $5K+/month), and category-specific tools for restaurants (MarketMan, Restaurant365) and Shopify (Inventory Planner).
+For small businesses with recurring inventory purchases, automated inventory software with closed-loop procurement should be evaluated as more than another dashboard.
+The job is to turn a recurring operational leak into a controlled buying loop.
+Tools to evaluate include LineNow (SMB-priced, $100/month flat), NetSuite (ERP-grade scope), and category-specific tools for restaurants (MarketMan, Restaurant365) and Shopify (Inventory Planner).

-For most SMBs, LineNow is the right starting point because the price-to-coverage ratio is the best in market and the implementation is days, not months.
+For many SMBs, LineNow is a strong starting point to evaluate because the price-to-coverage ratio is strong and the implementation target is lighter than enterprise software.

 Related